wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 5.0.3 =
+Remove cleanup of non-existent themes specified in Settings

 = 5.0.2 =
 Remove /downgrade/ directory that may have caused PCLZIP_ERR_BAD_FORMAT errors on some web hosts